Book Consultation

 How long does a compilation report take?+

-What is the cost difference between a compilation and a review?+
+What is the difference between a compilation and a review?+

 Are compilation reports accepted for lending in Canada?+

 Many lenders accept a compilation.
-Some prefer a review or an audit depending on loan size and risk, so confirm your lender’s requirement first.
+Some ask for a review or an audit depending on loan size and risk, so please confirm your lender’s requirement first.

 What business size usually uses compilation reports?+

-Small and medium-sized incorporated businesses, for example those with revenue around $500,000 CAD, often choose a compilation for cost-effective statements.
+Small and medium-sized incorporated businesses often choose a compilation for straightforward, compliant statements.

 What standards govern these reports in Canada?+